 Each year, Congress debates around 25 subjects, all of which have been submitted by members, covering clinical, staffing, financial, social and political areas.
 These issues are often reported in the media direct from Congress, and they lead to wide-ranging work carried out by the RCN, often lasting for many years.

 The whole process is led by the Chair of Congress (currently Glasgow-based Stuart McKenzie, a nurse manager in forensics and rehabilitation), his Vice Chair BJ Waltho (Associate Director of Operations, Royal Bournemouth and Christchurch Hospitals) and the Agenda Committee (four elected RCN members).

 There are two types of debate:

 Each RCN branch and forum is allocated a certain number of votes, depending on their size.
 This helps to ensure that the whole RCN membership is represented in the vote.

 We invite health professionals, politicians, campaigners and other influential speakers to address Congress each year.
 These are often announced in the days and weeks leading up to Congress and are always a highlight of the week.

 Each morning, lunchtime, and early evening there are a selection of seminars to choose from – these are a great opportunity for personal and professional development and can count towards NMC revalidation requirements.
 Other events are tailored specifically for HCAs/health care support workers or students.
 These are in smaller rooms, last around 45 minutes and cover a broad range of specialist areas of practice, workplace issues, health and well-being and networking, and give you the chance to share knowledge and innovations.

-The Exhibition opens on the first evening and runs until lunchtime on the penultimate day.
+The Exhibition will open on Sunday and will run until lunchtime on the penultimate day.
 It is the largest, most comprehensive exhibition of its type where you’ll be able to meet employers, universities, recruitment agencies and health care providers and see many of the latest innovations relating to your workplace.